mawady/mawady.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am an university lecturer in data science at university of Stirling.
-Previously, I was a lead computer vision researcher at Parisian startup [Qopius](https://qopius.com/).
-In 2019, i was awarded PhD degree in computer vision at Hubert Curien laboratory - Lyon university, under the supervision of [Christophe Ducottet](https://perso.univ-st-etienne.fr/ducottet/) (Leader, Image Analysis and Understanding team).
-I was previously a MSc intern at Heriot-Watt university, Edinburgh in the school of engineering and physical science, Vision lab under the supervision of [Neil M. Robertson](https://pure.qub.ac.uk/portal/en/persons/neil-robertson(41defca3-1fb7-41ed-b427-583d1baf7602).html) (Director of research for speech, image and vision systems, Queen's university of Belfast).
+I am a Teaching Fellow (Assistant Professor) in the department of Computer & Information Sciences at University of Strathclyde.
+On previous occasions I worked as a Lecturer in Data Science at University of Stirling, and a Lead Computer Vision Researcher at Parisian startup [Qopius](https://www.linkedin.com/company/qopius/).
+In 2019, i was awarded PhD degree in computer vision at Hubert Curien laboratory - Lyon university, under the supervision of [Christophe Ducottet](https://scholar.google.com/citations?user=oj8J16sAAAAJ&hl=fr) (Leader, Image Analysis and Understanding team).
+I was previously a MSc intern at Heriot-Watt university, Edinburgh in the school of engineering and physical science, Vision lab under the supervision of [Neil M. Robertson](https://scholar.google.com/citations?hl=fr&user=vMTJBGEAAAAJ) (Director of research for speech, image and vision systems, Queen's university of Belfast).
 In addition, i was awarded triple-degree 2-years european masters in Vision and Robotics [(VIBOT)](https://www.vibot.org/) with Erasmus Mundus scholarship (2012-2014).
 Plus, I am the winner of 2D reflection symmetry competitions (among participants) in ICCV'17 workshop: detecting symmetry in the Wild.